fenago/ruby-programming/lab_guides/Lab_5.md

 REXML to work with the XML document tree.
 For performance-intensive applications, you can use libxml, a native XML library.
-If you have data that you need to convert into an XML document, you can use Builder instead (we’ll look at using it later in this chapter).
+If you have data that you need to convert into an XML document, you can use Builder instead (we’ll look at using it later in This lab).
 Some XML documents map nicely into a hash, in which case XmlSimple is true to its name.
 For this particular example, we chose XmlSimple because it fits nicely with what we wanted to do, but throughout this book we will use